Quota Financing and Admission

-The Quota Scheme covers living expenses while studying in Norway, travel allowances according to fixed national rates at a minimum student price, support to cover field work periods in the students' home country as part of the study programme in Norway.
-The funding is given as a part loan/part grant by the Norwegian State Educational Loan Fund.
-After completing the programme and returning to the student's home country (-and permanently settles down in his/her home country) the loan part is converted to a scholarship.
-If residence is taken in Norway, the scholarship is converted back to a loan and must be repaid.
+The Quota Scheme covers living expenses while you study in Norway, travel allowances and support to cover field work.
+The funding is given partly as a loan and partly as a grant by the Norwegian State Educational Loan Fund.
+After completing the programme and returning to your home country (and permanently settling there) the loan is converted to a scholarship.
+If you take up residence in Norway, the scholarship is converted back to a loan and must be repaid.

 Please note that according to the regulations, students who are pregnant at arrival will not be granted maternity scholarship.

 - Formal admission requirements for International master's programmes

 - As admission is extremely competitive, applicants should have excellent academic records (minimum B+/upper second/GPA 3.3/4

 - Comply with the rules and regulations set by the Norwegian State Educational Loan Fund

 *For admission under the Quota Scheme, NTNU will only consider candidates attached to one of NTNU's formal cooperation agreements.
 Applicants will be asked to indicate that they belong to at least one of the following categories in the electronic application:

 - Permanently employed at one of NTNU's collaborating institutions

 - Temporary employed at one of NTNU's collaborating institutions

 - Presently studying at one of NTNU's collaborating institutions